American Atheists: Leadership

-Nick Fish became president in September 2018.
+Following the May 2018 appointment of Ed Buckner as Interim Executive Director, Nick Fish became president in September 2018.

 Godless Americans PAC

 In November 2005, the Godless Americans Political Action Committee (GAPAC), an American PAC, was formed by American Atheists to endorse political candidates who support the separation of church and state.
 According to the Los Angeles Times, atheists subsequently have become more outspoken about being an ignored voice in the United States.

 The PAC officially states it does not want government to associate with religion in any way.
 It opposes Christmas being a federal holiday or any mention of God on currency or in the Pledge of Allegiance.

 Atheist monument

-In May 2013 the American Atheists settled with Bradford County, Florida, regarding a monument containing the ten commandments.
+In May 2013 the American Atheists settled with Bradford County, Florida, regarding a monument containing the Ten Commandments.
 The American Atheists would be allowed to place their own monument onto public property.
 This marked the first time that such a monument was placed on public land.
 The monument is being furnished by American Atheists via a grant from the Stiefel Freethought Foundation.